 Tuition benefits are available upon retirement if you have satisfied the eligibility requirements.
 To be eligible, an Officer must be 55 years or older and must have completed 10 years of continuous benefits-eligible service as a regular, full-time Officer on and after age 45 and must have retired immediately after termination of employment with Columbia University.

 The following tuition benefits are available after retirement: College Tuition Scholarship (CTS), Primary Tuition Scholarship (PTS) and Tuition Exemption.

 If you will be entering phased retirement, you will be treated as an active full-time Officer for purposes of tuition benefits until your date of retirement.

-Effective January 1, 2019, retired Officers may continue taking advantage of the University's Employee Assistance Program (EAP).
+Retired Officers may continue taking advantage of the University's Employee Assistance Program (EAP).
 The EAP is a network of services to help you and your household members cope with issues that you experience in everyday life.
 Provided by Humana, the EAP offers short-term confidential counseling and wellness resources, identity theft protection and convenience services.